NativeScript/docs-v7/getting-started.md

 };
 ```

-> **Tip**: `config.js` also shows a convenient pattern you can use for sharing configuration variables throughout your app.
+> **TIP**: `config.js` also shows a convenient pattern you can use for sharing configuration variables throughout your app.

 Next, take a look in the `app/shared/view-models` folder, which contains a few view models that we've pre-packaged into Groceries, and those view models contain the code to hit our backend.
 You can see this demonstrated in the `user-view-model.js` file's `register()` function.

-> **Note**: In a larger app, it's pretty common to place code that interacts with the backend in separate files, and not directly in the view models.
+> **NOTE**: In a larger app, it's pretty common to place code that interacts with the backend in separate files, and not directly in the view models.
 But in our case, the connection code lives directly in the view model for simplicity—which is perfectly reasonable for small apps.

-Note that the `register()` function makes use of the config module to get the path to the backend, as well as the [http module](http://docs.nativescript.org/ApiReference/http/README.html) that you examined in the `tns_modules` folder earlier.
+Note that the `register()` function uses the config module to get the path to the backend, as well as the [http module](http://docs.nativescript.org/ApiReference/http/README.html) that you examined in the `tns_modules` folder earlier.

 ``` JavaScript
 var httpModule = require("http");